SciDAS/dtp-personal/README.md

  - Aspera
  - S3
  - MinIO
+ - SRA Toolkit(NCBI)
- - Local transfers(from the user's local machine)
+ - Local transfers(to/from the user's local machine)

 ## Installation